-To help budget your move wisely, contact your local Airman and Family Readiness Flight (A&FRF) and sign up for classes and counseling sessions.
+To help budget your move wisely, contact your local Military & Family Readiness Flight (M&FRF) and sign up for classes and counseling sessions.
 Even if you are an experienced mover, you will benefit from the most current and up-to-date allowances and entitlements available.
 Remember, you may incur expenses which will not be fully covered by your PCS entitlements.
 A good rule of thumb is to have at least enough savings to cover three to six months' cost of living expenses.

 Bundles for Babies

 The Bundle for Babies class addresses preparing financially for a new baby and information about newborn child care.
 This class is open to all ranks of all military branches and is not limited to a first pregnancy.
-After completing the Bundles for Babies class, Air Force, Navy and Marine Corps families receive a free AAFES gift card from Air Force Aid Society to help purchase newborn baby items.
+After completing the Bundles for Babies class, families receive a free Army and Air Force Exchange Service gift card from the Air Force Aid Society to help purchase newborn baby items.

 Give Parents a Break

-Along with one-on-one assessments, the A&FRF also offers classes and has a variety of programs pertaining to financial issues.
+Along with appointments, the M&FRF also offers classes and has a variety of programs pertaining to financial issues.

 First Duty Station Enlisted Course